Terms of Service

 • You represent and warrant that you have the right to provide us the User Content and that we have the right to use such User Content as described in these Terms.
 You agree not to create, post, store or share any User Content that violates these Terms or for which you do not have all the rights necessary to grant us the license described above.
 Although we have no obligation to screen, edit or monitor User Content, we may delete or remove User Content at any time and for any reason.

-Prohibited conduct and content
+Prohibited Conduct and Content

 • You agree not to violate any applicable law, contract, intellectual property or other third-party right or commit a tort, and you are solely responsible for your conduct, while accessing or using our Services.
 Without limiting the foregoing, you agree not to: